remnrem/luna-doc/docs/ref/power-spectra.md

 ![img](../img/cwt-design.png){width="100%"}

-Looking at the estimated frequency domain FWHM values, we see these correspond to the _y=0.5_ (i.e. 50%) values for each wavelet, at lower and upper valeus respectively.
+Looking at the estimated frequency domain FWHM values, we see these correspond to the _y=0.5_ (i.e. 50%) values for each wavelet, at lower and upper values respectively.

 ```
 lx( k , "CWT_DESIGN" , "PARAM"  )